 Section 1.
 Officers.

-The Officers of the Corporation shall consist of a President, a Vice President, a Secretary, and a Treasurer, each of whom shall be individual InfraGard Members, accepted Voting Affiliates of the Corporation and members of the Executive Committee.
+The Officers of the Corporation shall consist of a President, a Vice President, a Secretary, and a Treasurer, each of whom shall be individual InfraGard Members and accepted Voting Affiliates of the Corporation.
 The Corporation shall have such other officers and staff, as the Board of Directors (Executive Committee) may from time to time deem necessary.
 Such Officers have the authority to perform the duties prescribed from time to time by the Board of Directors.
 One person may hold more than one office, other than the offices of President and Treasurer.
 The Board of Directors may approve compensation for any Officer of the Corporation consistent with the Corporation’s 501(c)(3) status.

 Section 2.
 Election of Officers.